peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ### getAllowDuplicateKeys
     public final boolean getAllowDuplicateKeys()
 Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 Used only when decoding CBOR objects.
+If this property is <code>true</code> and a CBOR map has two or more values with the same key, the last value of that key set forth in the CBOR map is taken.

 **Returns:**